-Staff are given training to help them understand the issues of radicalisation, be able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
+Staff are given Prevent training to help them understand the issues of radicalisation, be able to recognise the signs of susceptibility and of radicalisation and know how to refer their concerns.
 This information also forms part of induction safeguarding training whereby all staff now complete Prevent training online as part of their induction programme.
-Staff are updated as necessary.
+After this initial training, staff are updated regularly about local issues and national updates, and receive face-to-face training as part of our rolling safeguarding updates.